sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app2.md

 - Create a Machine Learning Model
 - Migrate ML Model to ATP

-## Task 1: Prepare data for the lab in ATP
+## Task 1: Prepare Data for the Lab in ATP

 1. Click the **Navigation Menu** in the upper left, navigate to **Oracle Database**, select **Autonomous Transaction Processing**, choose your compartment and navigate to your ATP instance.